iamkirankumaryadav/Library/AI/Natural Language Processing.md

 5. Convert processed text to audio.
 6. Machine reply to human.

-<h3 name="app"> Applications : NLP in real life </h3>
+<h3 name="app">Applications : NLP in real life</h3>

-1. Google Translate.
-(Speech to text)
+1. Google Translate (Speech to text + text to speech)
 2. Email spam filter (Search for texts related to spam email)
 3. Google search and Gmail auto-complete (Prediction of **next words** and **suggestions**)
 4. Word processor | Grammer check | Autocorrect in Microsoft and Google productivity Apps.
 5. Grammerly | Grammer correction and spelling correction in Gmail and Outlook.
 6. IVR | Interactive voice response in call centres.
 7. Voice assistant: Google Assistant, Apple Siri, Microsoft Cortana and Amazon Alexa.
-8. Chatbots.
+8. Chatbots (Career websites, application form filling)
 9. Customer feedback sentiment analysis (😊🙂😔😡)
 10. Document summarization: Read articles and newspapers (Blind people)
-11. Text classification.
+11. Text classification (News categorization, email classification)
-12. Part of speech tagging (**Part of speech** of the corresponding word)
+13. Part of speech tagging (**Part of speech** of the corresponding word)

 <h3 name="token">Tokenization</h3>

 - The process of breaking down or converting text into smaller units called tokens for analysis.
 - Splitting sentences into words, punctuations, characters, or even sequences of characters.
-- The computer works better with smaller chunks, is easier to understand, and identifies important words.
+- The computer works better with smaller chunks, is easier to understand, and identifies keywords.

 ```python
 import nltk